KDE/documentation-develop-kde-org/content/hig/simple_by_default.md

 Examples of guided workflows:

 - In a content creation app, show a blank canvas if it's obvious how to add content to it.
 This works well in writing and artistic apps.
-If the content created in the app is more complex than an untrained user would understand (e.g circuit design or 3D modeling), prompt the user to go through a tutorial or new content creation wizard so they can get up to speed quickly.
+If the content created in the app is more complex than an untrained user would understand (e.g. circuit design or 3D modeling), prompt the user to go through a tutorial or new content creation wizard so they can get up to speed quickly.
 - In a content consumption app, show a placeholder message to open a file, point to a folder full of files, or otherwise get the user's content into the app.
 If there are no privacy concerns, show a list or grid of recently-accessed content.
 - In an app like a chat or email client that's largely a front-end for an online service, show a placeholder message briefly introducing the service and prompting the user to log into their account for it, or create one.
 Remember the account's credentials using [KWallet](https://api.kde.org/frameworks/kwallet/html/classKWallet_1_1Wallet.html) and log the user in automatically on subsequent launches.
 - In a utility app, show the UI for the primary function as simply and obviously as possible without making the user configure anything or hunt for the “do it” button.